 - It seems like we have to hurry to get there

-“Seems like” is used when someone is judging the other person or the situation for example, “it seems like it’s going to rain.”
-Now a person will comment on this on the bases of the evidence he has (cloudy sky) or what he thinks about the weather (according to geographical factors.)
+“Seems like” is used when someone is judging the other person or the situation, for example, “it seems like it’s going to rain.”
+Now a person will comment on this based on his evidence (cloudy sky) or what he thinks about the weather (according to geographical factors.)

-“Looks like” is used when there is a visual or physical appearance of the situation or the person for example, “he looks like a kind guy.”
-Now a person would comment on the personality of what oneself can see on the face of the others.
+“Looks like” is used when there is a visual or physical appearance of the situation or the person, for example, “he looks like a kind guy.”
+Now a person would comment on the personality of what one can see on the faces of others.

 “Sounds like” is used when mentioning something similar to something else like “this song sounds like an anthem.”
 A person would state this when he recognizes a similar beat.